agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/UsingSLURM.rst

   parallel code <num_task> should be set to the number of parallel execution flows.

- (-c, -\\-cpus-per-task <ncpus>
-  Number of CPU used for a single task.
-For single CPU use <cpu_per_task> should be set to 1, for codes that is capable of using more than a CPU <cpu_per_task> should be set to the number of CPUs required.)

  -p, -\\-partition <partition_name>
   Slurm partition.
 For typical serial or parallel job <partition_name> is *allgroups*